Chatterino/api/docs/config.md

 ## Command line flags

 All command line flags are the same as settings in config file.
-You can also run api with `--help` flag for list of those and more detailed information about each of those.
+You can also run API with `--help` flag for list of those and more detailed information about each of those.